 He said he could eventually see some type of carbon tax being introduced, but it would need to be a regime that targets heavy emitters uses the revenue to fund CO2-cutting projects such as the carbon capture and storage facility at SaskPower’s Boundary Dam power station.

-A member of the right-wing Progressive Conservative (PC) party, Wall is up for re-election in April and is currently leading in the polls.
+Leader of the right-wing Saskatchewan Party, Wall is up for re-election in April and is currently leading in the polls.

 Meanwhile, Manitoba’s NDP Premier Greg Selinger, who in December announced his own provincial climate plan that included launching a cap-and-trade scheme under the WCI, has also voiced reluctance towards the idea of pushing higher costs onto consumers via a wide-reaching carbon price.